 After it reads the model-calculated value for observation “sp1”, the program that is reading the file moves to the next instruction line.
 In accordance with the “l1” instruction, it reads into its memory the next line of the model output file.
 It then searches for a “=” character and reads the number following this character as observation “sp2”.
 This procedure is then repeated for observations “sp3” and “sp4”.

 Successful identification of a non-fixed observation depends on the instructions preceding it.
-The secondary marker, tab and whitespace instructions will be most useful in this regard, though fixed and semi-fixed observations may also precede a non-fixed observation; remember that in all these cases the PEST++ program places its cursor over the last character of the string or number it identifies on the model output file corresponding to an instruction item, before proceeding to the next instruction.
+The secondary marker, tab-whitespace-comma (e.g. ‘w’) instructions will be most useful in this regard, though fixed and semi-fixed observations may also precede a non-fixed observation; remember that in all these cases the PEST++ program places its cursor over the last character of the string or number it identifies on the model output file corresponding to an instruction item, before proceeding to the next instruction.

 Consider the model output file line shown below as a further illustration of the use of non-fixed observations.

-4.33 -20.3 23.392093 3.394382
+4.33,-20.3,23.392093,3.394382

 If we are interested in the fourth of these numbers but we are unsure as to whether the numbers preceding it might not be written with greater precision in some model runs (hence pushing the number in which we are interested to the right), then we have no alternative but to read the number as a non-fixed observation.
 However if the previous numbers vary from model run to model run, we cannot use a secondary marker either; nor can a tab be used.
 Fortunately, whitespace comes to the rescue, with the following instruction line taking the program reading the file to the fourth number: